+Alarm bells related to influence over specific types of business risk

+I have covered several kinds of warning signs, from budget reductions without consideration of increased risk, to continuing findings of exploitable vulnerabilities, to unresolved security-related audit findings.
+I will conclude with five more:

-11. Security is not consulted before management makes changes to processes, products or relationships with evident security risk impact.
+- 1. Security is not consulted before management makes changes to processes, products or relationships with evident security risk impact.
 Note the word "evident" in this sentence.
-Ignorance is one thing, but when it is clear that changes involve probability of risk and management still decides not to include us, we are a marginalized player at best.

-12. Management fails to approve Security's recommendation for development and communication of a new or revised security policy to mitigate a consistent pattern of risk.
-What should we conclude when we have a convincing story on what steps should be taken to mitigate risk and they decide to leave things as they are?

-13. Increased downtime of critical security safeguards.
-You have a critical safeguard (like a duress alarm in the executive suite or consistent unauthorized access to a sensitive area) that is unreliable, and nobody is fixing it.
-Either you are unaware of these vulnerabilities, or you have failed to take appropriate action.
-Either way, the discovery of this neglect will seriously impact your influence.
+Ignorance is one thing, but when it is clear that changes involve probability of risk and management still decides not to include us, we are a marginalized player at best. - 2.
+Management fails to approve Security's recommendation for development and communication of a new or revised security policy to mitigate a consistent pattern of risk.
+What should we conclude when we have a convincing story on what steps should be taken to mitigate risk and they decide to leave things as they are? - 3.
+Increased downtime of critical security safeguards that fail and go unattended.
+Think about this one!
+You have a "critical" safeguard (like a duress alarm in the executive suite or consistent unauthorized access to a sensitive area) that is unreliable and nobody is fixing it!
+Are you watching the dials on your dashboard?
+Two possibilities: either you are unaware of these vulnerabilities, or you have failed to take appropriate action.
+In both cases, count on your stock taking take a big hit sooner rather than later.

-14. Security fails to effectively analyze its data on security incidents.
+- 4. Security fails to effectively analyze its data on security incidents and there- by invites future risk that will seriously deplete leadership's confidence in us.
+While this closely resembles #3 and others, it really goes to the failure to establish a comprehensive, disciplined and ongoing process of incident and workload analysis.
 What are the trends and the common denominators?
-What steps are working and where are the gaps?
-If you have failed to establish a comprehensive, disciplined and ongoing process of incident and workload analysis, you're inviting future risk that will seriously deplete leadership's confidence in us.

-15. Decreasing engagement of essential internal partners in matters of clear security concern.
-This is not an isolated shortcoming - it is a summary result of all the failures mentioned in this series.
+What steps are working and where are the gaps? - 5.
+Decreasing engagement of essential internal partners in matters of clear security concern.
+This is not an isolated shortcoming it is a summary result of all the failures mentioned in this series.
 You have not connected the dots between your security and risk message and the responsibilities of your organization's employees and business leaders.
 You either have not spoken their language or they have tuned you out.